omega-gg/VBML/doc/track.md

 # [VBML](../README.md) Track

-This VBML file is a meta track that declares a set of properties to define a comprehensive media source on the Internet.
+This VBML file is a meta track that declares a set of properties to define a media source on the Internet.

 ## Template